Killing of Sean Brown

-On 12 May 1997, Sean Brown, a 61-year-old married father of six and chairman of Bellaghy Wolfe Tones Gaelic Athletic Club (GAA), was abducted and murdered by loyalist paramilitaries while locking the club gates.
+On 12 May 1997, Sean Brown, a 61-year-old married father of six and chairman of Bellaghy Wolfe Tones Gaelic Athletic Club (GAA), was abducted and killed by loyalist paramilitaries while locking the club gates.

 Background

 Sean Brown was born on 20 April 1936 in a rural area outside Bellaghy, County Londonderry, where his father worked at a local clay factory.
 He attended Magherafelt Technical College after being unable to pursue grammar school due to financial constraints.
-Early employment included work on a dairy farm and in local manufacturing, followed by night classes that led to qualifications in engineering.
+Hid early employment included work on a dairy farm and in local manufacturing, followed by night classes that led to qualifications in engineering.
 During this time, he met Bridie, whom he later married; the couple had six children.

-Brown worked in the production of aircraft components before becoming an instructor at Ballymena Training Centre, where he taught welding and engineering apprentices for over three decades.
+Brown worked in the production of aircraft components before becoming an instructor at Ballymena Training Centre, where he taught welding and engineering apprentices for more than three decades.
 He was actively involved in Bellaghy Wolfe Tones GAC throughout his adult life, joining the club's committee as a young man and later serving as assistant treasurer and chairman.
 During his tenure, the club cleared significant debts and undertook major infrastructure projects, including the construction of a new clubhouse, sports hall, and relaid pitch.
 He also supported cultural activities such as Irish dancing and traditional music classes.